sneha-amruth/vocab-quiz/README.md

 #### It uses *CHALK API* (https://www.npmjs.com/package/chalk) which adds more color to the CLI.

-It shows the leaderboard after the total quiz is taken.
+The quiz has two levels and shows the leaderboard after the total quiz is taken.